-- Placement at the English Department's designated level on the College's standardized reading placement test. - Successful completion of a reading course with a grade of "C" or higher and placement at the English Department's designated level on the reading exit exam.
+- Placement at the English Department's designated level on the College's standardized reading placement test. - Successful completion of a reading course with a grade of "RP."

 Writing competency may be demonstrated through completion of ENG 111 - Writing and Inquiry and ENG 112 - Writing/Research in the Disciplines with grades of "C" or higher.